 Consumer advocate Ed Perkins has been writing about travel for more than three decades.
 The founding editor of the Consumer Reports Travel Letter, he continues to inform travelers and fight consumer abuses every day at SmarterTravel.

-Editor’s Note: The cancellations chart was updated on March 17, 2016.
+Editor’s Note: The cancellations chart information was updated in January 2019.